 The release of dopamine signals what’s sometimes called a reward prediction error.
 Some of the most important studies on this topic were conducted by Dr. Wolfram Shultz, who was at the University of Fribourg at the time.

 Dr. Schultz trained monkeys to perform a task in which they received fruit juice as a reward at relatively predictable times.
-While they were doing this task, he recorded from neurons in the reward circuit of their brains.
-And he found that these neurons fired and released dopamine when a reward occurred, but only if that reward was unexpected.
+While they were doing this task, he recorded information from neurons in the reward circuit of their brains.
+He found that these neurons fired and released dopamine when a reward occurred, but only if that reward was unexpected.

-If the monkeys got some juice when they weren’t expecting it, then these dopamine neurons fired and produced a burst of dopamine.
-But if the monkeys were expecting the juice, then the neurons didn’t release dopamine.
+If the monkeys were given juice when they weren’t expecting it, then these dopamine neurons fired and produced a burst of dopamine, but if the monkeys were expecting the juice, then the neurons didn’t release dopamine.

 …dopamine is released not when you get a reward, but rather when you get more reward than you were expecting to get.